Non-Existent Moments of Earnings Growth

 \section{Concluding Remarks}

-The literature often relies on moment-based measures of earnings risk, such as the variance, skewness, and kurtosis, but such moments may not exist in population under heavy-tailed distributions.
-In this paper, we show that the population kurtosis, skewness, and even variance indeed often fail to exist for the conditional distribution of earnings growths given age, gender, and past earnigs.
-Hence, moment-based analyses in the literature may not make sense under heavy-taied distributions.
+The literature often relies on moment-based measures of earnings risk, such as the variance, skewness, and kurtosis.
+However, such moments may not exist in the population under heavy-tailed distributions.
+In this paper, we show that the population kurtosis, skewness, and even variance indeed often fail to exist for the conditional distribution of earnings growths given age, gender, and past earnings.
+Hence, moment-based analyses in the literature may not make sense under heavy-tailed distributions.

 Heavy tails of income and earnings risk distributions are costly in economies with risk-averse agents.
 Despite this common knowledge, the tail heaviness has been arguably less investigated in the literature on earnings and income dynamics.
 In light of the limited capacity of moment-based measures in quantifying the tail-heaviness, we consider the conditional Pareto exponent as a novel robust measure of conditional earnings risk given observed attributes of individuals and propose a method of estimation and inference about this measure.